sym.sdk.integrations.slack

 Returns a string that mentions a Slack user given their identifier.

-Users can be specified with a Slack user ID, email, a string version of an @mention e.g. @Jane Austen, or Sym User instance.
+Users can be specified with a Slack user ID, email, a string version of an @mention. (e.g. “U12345”, “jane@symops.io”, “@Jane Austen”, or a Sym User instance).

-sym.sdk.integrations.slack.send_message(destination: Union[sym.sdk.user.User, sym.sdk.integrations.slack.SlackChannel], message: str) None
+sym.sdk.integrations.slack.send_message(destination: Union[sym.sdk.user.User, sym.sdk.request_destination.RequestDestination], message: str) None

 For example: